Homestuck: MSPFA

 MS Paint Fan Adventures, or MSPFA for short, is a website in which users can create and view stories in the Homestuck format.
 During the period when the series was still ongoing, Andrew Hussie allowed fans to contribute suggestions to the story via the MS Paint Adventures forums, but this was later deprecated when the work got more popular.

 Intensity and size

 Throughout much of its history, the size of Homestucks fandom was in the millions, with around a million unique visitors coming to the site daily.
-At one point, one of the webcomic's Flash animations caused Newgrounds, Megaupload, and Twitter (now X) to crash when it was uploaded, due to the strain that the number of views had put on the servers.
+At one point, one of the webcomic's Flash animations, Cascade, caused Newgrounds, Megaupload, and Twitter to crash when it was uploaded, due to the strain that the number of views had put on the servers.